 Selling, General and Administrative Expense.
-Selling, general and administrative expenses increased \$6.7 million or 62.6% from \$10.7 million for the year ended December 31, 2005 to \$17.4 million for the year ended December 31, 2005.
+Selling, general and administrative expenses increased \$6.7 million or 62.6% from \$10.7 million for the year ended December 31, 2005 to \$17.4 million for the year ended December 31, 2006.
 Selling, general and administrative expenses as a percentage of revenue increased from 6.4% for the year ended December 31, 2005 to 9.5% for the year ended December 31, 2006.
-The increase was primarily due to a \$7.1 million increase in salaries and benefits driven by an increase in discretionary bonuses, a \$0.3 million increase in insurance expense, a \$0.1 million increase in office rent expense and a \$0.2 million increase in addit fees.
+The increase was primarily due to a \$7.1 million increase in salaries and benefits driven by an increase in discretionary bonuses, a \$0.3 million increase in insurance expense, a \$0.1 million increase in utilities expense, a \$0.1 million increase in addition increase index addition increase